vdclab/vdclab-wiki/COGcollator.md

 ## Notes from User
 - Page default is Russian, can change to English (top right corner)
 - Good to read beginning of paper, site is not intuitive
+- Information on COGs not fond anywhere else

 ## Citation